-Always treat each project with a positive attitude.
-You are not going to like every task you are given, but when you are and positive about each aspect of the job your supervisor will notice.
-It shows you are a “team player” and don't mind doing some of the less pleasant jobs to help the greater team and company goals.
+Approach every project you are assigned with a positive attitude.
+You may not like every task you are given, but your positive attitude will be noticed by your supervisor.
+It shows that you are a 'team player' and don't mind doing some of the less enjoyable tasks to help achieve bigger team and company goals.

 What if you don't get an offer for your internship?

 It can of course happen that you are not offered a permanent job after your internship period.
 There can be various reasons for this.
 Perhaps there is simply no need for an extra worker at that time.
 Don't get an offer?
 Then do not give up.
 If you still hope to get a job at the same company, it is important to stay connected.Connect with the people you worked with via LinkedIn so you can stay in touch once your internship is over.
 In this way they can keep you up to date with the situation in the company.